Waste & Recycling

 Twigs and branches no more than 4 inches in diameter and 4 feet in length shall be bound with string or twine in bundles not exceeding 2 feet in diameter and do not exceed 50 pounds.

 Christmas trees (not artificial) will be collected during the first full two weeks of January on collection day.
 There is no charge for this service.
-All ornaments, tinsel, and lights must be removed prior to disposal.
+All ornaments, tinsel, and lights must be removed before disposal.